decentropy/lnbits-flask/README.md

 This is a barebones flask web application that accepts lightning payments and withdrawals.

-You can customize and expand, to support lightning payments and refunds in a web application.
+Customize to enable lightning payments and refunds in your web application.

 lnbits.py wraps calls to LNBits API, configured in flaskapp.py: